Skip to main content

 CT scan (CAT scan)

 A CT scan uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body, such as the chest and abdomen.
 The pictures are taken from different angles and are used to create 3-D views of tissues and organs.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
-To learn more, see Computed Tomography (CT) Scans and Cancer.Computed tomography (CT) scan; drawing shows a child lying on a table that slides through the CT scanner, which takes a series of detailed x-ray pictures of areas inside the body.
+Learn more about Computed Tomography (CT) Scans and Cancer.Computed tomography (CT) scan; drawing shows a child lying on a table that slides through the CT scanner, which takes a series of detailed x-ray pictures of areas inside the body.

 Computed tomography (CT) scan.
 The child lies on a table that slides through the CT scanner, which takes a series of detailed x-ray pictures of areas inside the body.